We have all heard our mobile buzz, and spotted a text sitting in our inbox, only to realise it is a spam message:

 In most cases you can refuse permission for the company to share your details with third parties, so make sure you tick or un-tick the "share details" option when filling in registration forms.

-2. Don't reply to spam messages
+Do not reply to spam messages

 While legitimate marketing and advertising text messages can be stopped by texting STOP or STOP ALL to each message, if you receive a spam message replying in this way is a bad idea.